We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 Effective counseling must address what people think about AND what they want in the deepest part of them.

-Good counseling usually has two important factors.
+Good counseling has two important factors.

 When you visit a doctor you want two things: